wp-plugins/powr-comments/readme.txt

 = Upgrade ($3.99)/mo and: =
 * Eliminate all POWr logos and watermarks
-* Manual Approval - Manually screen and approve new comments before they post.
+* Screen and approve new comments before posting
-* Advanced Sorting Options - sort by date, popularity, or manually organize yourself.
+* Sort by date, popularity, or manually organize yourself
-* Anonymous Comments - allow visitors to post comments anonymously.
+* Allow anonymous posts from visitors
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins